MarcCollado/enron/README.md

 * Percentage of POI: 12.3%

 ### NaNs
-Despite overall having really valuable information in order to identify POIs, the dataset also contained a lot of missing values — NaN.
+Despite overall having really valuable information in order to identify POIs, the data set also contained a lot of missing values — NaN.

 Here's a table showing the amount of NaN values per feature.